 As the world was forced to shelter in place and in the early days of the pandemic, herself forced into unemployment, Jennifer Ridgway recognized how her artistry could serve the community.
 She began presenting drama sessions in the yards of her neighbors to help young children overcome loneliness and enter into imaginary play.
-Morgan Charéce and Penny Russell were inspired to join Jennifer and respond to the community's needs and YARD DRAMAS was born.
+Yard Dramas brings Prince George's County Teaching Artists together in a collective to reach more Prince George's County individuals, families and communities with high-quality performing arts programming that responds to community needs.

 We are committed to arts education and creative life-long learning for all.
-And as proud Prince George's County residents, our goal is to help our community rebuild and reimagine in the post-pandemic.
+As proud Prince George's County residents, our goal is to help our community rebuild and reimagine in the post-pandemic and beyond.

 Join the journey!
 Come outside.
 Play with us.